 15. Addresses Symptoms of PTSD

-Post-traumatic stress disorder (PTSD) is most closely associated with veterans who have experienced combat.
+Post-traumatic stress disorder (PTSD) is most often associated with veterans who have experienced combat.
 However, PTSD can affect anyone who has suffered from a traumatic or stressful event.

 Mental health professionals often see PTSD in people who have been involved in bad car accidents or a physical assault.
 Basically, any stressful or traumatic experience can trigger PTSD symptoms.

 Various forms of therapy can help ease these symptoms, which often include insomnia and depression.
-In studies, researchers have observed that weighted blanket therapy lowers blood pressure, reduces pulse rates and helps 63 percent of study participants feel less anxious.
+In studies, researchers have observed that weighted blanket therapy lowers blood pressure, reduces pulse rates and helps 63% of study participants feel less anxious.

 16. Decreases Anxiety in Pets

 Does your pup struggle with loud noises?
 Is your dog an emotional wreck every time an ambulance passes the house, or the neighbors decide that 10 p.m. is a perfect time for setting off fireworks?